Adriane Bang, LMSW

 Kim is passionate about social justice and hopes to facilitate social change for individuals, groups, and larger systems.
-She received her bachelor’s and master’s degrees at Boise State University and is excited to return to the campus as a faculty member.
+She received her bachelor’s and master’s degrees at Boise State University and is excited to return to the campus as a professional staff member.
 Kim has experience working with individuals in crisis, connecting individuals to resources, and creating a safe space for individuals to access needed services.

 She offers confidential support services to students experiencing crises such as sexual assault or dating violence.
 She facilitates a variety of workshops for campus community members.